Joint Embedding of Structural and Functional Brain Networks with Graph Neural Networks for Mental Illness Diagnosis: The Proposed Method: BrainNN

+The purpose of multiview brain network analysis is to learn a low-dimensional representation for each subject.
+The learned subject embeddings can be used to facilitate disease diagnosis and treatment.

 \textbf{Message passing graph neural networks.} GNNs are widely used as a backbone for extracting features of graph-structured data.
 For the modeling of a node \(v_i\), a GNN involves two key components: (1) aggregating messages from its neighborhood and (2) updating its representation in the previous layer with the aggregated message.
-The two operations can be formulated as { } For simplicity, we denote a GNN model containing \(L\) stacked layers as \(f^{(L)}\) thereafter.
-For a graph \(\mathcal{G}\), an extra readout function \(g\) is required to obtain a graph-level embedding:
+The two operations can be formulated as